220.127.116.11 The Impact of Globalisation on Wages

 As described earlier, productivity can be increased by appropriate training (3.2.5) and investments in new technologies, better facilities and better infrastructure (3.2.8).
 Wealthy countries can afford to do this – although, as described later, they may not have been investing enough recently (188.8.131.52).

-If new suppliers start out by competing purely on the basis of low wages, existing suppliers can continue to retain some market share by achieving higher quality or higher productivity.
-As the new suppliers then have to improve their quality to compete, they find that their labour costs start to increase for a number of reasons:
+Existing suppliers in wealthy countries can retain some market share by achieving higher quality or higher productivity, to offset the impact of globalisation on wages.
+As the new suppliers are forced to make improvements to compete, they find that their labour costs start to increase for a number of reasons:

 It takes time for countries to develop their own technical expertise and to start to pay higher wages.
 Japan is an example which is often quoted; it had a low-wage economy after the Second World War, when it imitated other countries’ products and processes, before attaining technical leadership in several high-technology sectors; it now outsources work to other countries with lower labour costs, as described in an Economist article: (Still) made in Japan.

 Wealthy countries can afford to introduce a minimum wage to prevent living standards dropping too far (184.108.40.206).
-This is a political decision, taken because the society wants to reduce economic hardship and can afford to do so, despite a resulting loss in competitiveness and the potential reduction in the overall employment opportunities within the country.
+This is a political decision, taken because the society wants to reduce economic hardship and can afford to do so, despite a resulting loss in competitiveness and the potential reduction in the overall employment opportunities.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/3544a.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/3544.htm